 Prof. Rai directed a Leverhulme Trust programme on Gendered Ceremony and Ritual in Parliament (2007-2011).
 Together with colleagues from Universities of Bristol, London and Sheffield, she has been exploring how ceremony and ritual provide an important lens with which to study political institutions.
 The project compares three legislatures over time and space – India, South Africa and Westminster.
 The premise of the programme is that in order to understand representative institutions we need to understand not only their institutional form, but also the way a particular form takes shape – through modes of behaviour, negotiating the political and physical space and creating an institution specific culture which socializes members in their participation.
 Through the performance of ceremony and ritual such institutions create and maintain powerful symbols of democracy and of power.
 This project has inquired into how the socialisation of marginalised groups through the performativity of ceremony and ritual within parliaments secures the elite status of these groups on the one hand, and perpetuates their peripheral position as political actors on the other.
 The programme resulted in many publications, including Democracy in Practice.
 This has led Prof. Rai to develop a framework to study PERFORMANCE AND POLITICS, which explores how performance can be read as politics and how politics is performed in particular ways and in so doing congeals as well as disturbs dominant modes of political interaction.
 This has led to a co-edited book (with Janelle Reinelt) - The Grammar of Politics and Performance.
 Prof. Rai is researching the affect of performance in parliaments as well as how performance is staged in space, represented in art and performed within parameters of and through discourses of nationalism and modernity in postcolonial India.

-GENDER AND POLITICAL INSTITUTIONS Prof Rai has just finished a book manuscript (with Carole Spary) entitled Performing Representation: Women in the Indian Parliament (OUP, 2018).
-This book will provide the first comprehensive analysis of women’s representation in the Indian parliament.
+GENDER AND POLITICAL INSTITUTIONS Prof Rai has just published a book manuscript (with Carole Spary) entitled Performing Representation: Women Members in the Indian Parliament (OUP, 2019).
+This book provides the first comprehensive analysis of women’s representation in the Indian parliament.
 It will not only further feminist theorising on political representation, but will also provide a theoretically informed and empirically based analysis of continuities and change in the context of Indian politics.

 By drawing on as well as critiquing feminist approaches and methodologies in the study of gender and representation, the book will develop a framework within which to situate the experience of women MPs in the Indian parliament.
 The analysis presented in the book will integrate the different levels of debate - the global, national and the local - to reveal their interconnectedness in terms of circulation of ideas and the consequences of this circulation in terms of discursive and policy shifts in India.